Disability Services Incoming Student & Prospective Student Information

 Does ODS diagnose disabilities?

-No. A list of community resources is available upon request.
+No. A limited list of local community resources are available upon request.
+Students are encouraged to contact professionals in her/her own community for possible assessments.
 Students are responsible for the cost of any professional assessment.

 I have been diagnosed with a disorder/condition.
 Will I automatically be provided accommodations?

+No. Students must request accommodations through the ODS registration process.
 A diagnosis alone does not qualify you for accommodations.
-You must document the existence of an impairment that substantially limits a major life activity, the current impact of this condition and how it affects your ability to function in the academic setting as well as the rationale and objective basis for the requested accommodations.
+Students with a disability must document the existence of an impairment that substantially limits a major life activity, the current impact of this condition and how it affects your ability to function in the academic setting as well as the rationale for the requested accommodations.

-No, documentation should be submitted to ODS only after you have been admitted to the College.
-Information provided to Westmont Health Services will not be shared with ODS unless requested by the student.
+The online application and documentation should be submitted to ODS after you have been admitted, confirmed as a Westmont student.
+Information provided to Westmont Health Services will not be shared with ODS and separate records/documentation must be sent directly to ODS.

-Please note that eligibility guidelines and accommodations differ from your high school and may differ from other colleges you have attended.
+Your provider needs to complete the appropriate forms and/or reports according to the established guidelines for documenting a disability.
+See Documentation Requirements.
+Discuss with your provider what information you are requesting from them before you request their required signatures and completion of documents. *Eligibility and required documentation in higher education differ from your high school and may differ from other colleges you have attended.
 An Individualized Education Plan or 504 plan alone is not sufficient documentation.
+See links below.

 Who at the College will know about my disability if I register with ODS?

 The Office of Disability Services maintains confidential files.
-ODS follows FERPA guidelines and recognizes the right of the student to determine who receives disability-related information.
-This information is stored separately from academic records.
+ODS follows FERPA guidelines and recognizes student rights to determine who receives disability-related information.
+This information is stored separately from the academic records office.
 The accommodation process requires the student to provide letters from ODS to faculty (or staff) listing the agreed-upon accommodations.

-What happens after my disability documentation is approved?
+What happens after my disability application and documentation are received by ODS?

 Is there a fee for disability services?